President of North Korea

 The president of the Democratic People's Republic of Korea (Korean: 조선민주주의인민공화국 주석) was the head of state of North Korea from 1972 to 1998.
-The position was only occupied by Kim Il-sung from 1972 until his death in 1994.
+The position was only occupied by Kim Il Sung from 1972 until his death in 1994.
 Aside from being president, Kim was also the General Secretary of the Workers' Party of Korea, Chairman of the National Defence Commission (until 1993) and Supreme Commander of the Korean People's Army (until 1991).

-Following his death in 1994, the position remained vacant until 1998 and his son Kim Jong-il was not given the title to succeeded him.
-A constitutional amendment in 1998 named Kim Il-sung as the eternal president and abolished the position.
+Following his death in 1994, the position remained vacant until 1998 and his son Kim Jong Il was not given the title to succeed him.
+A constitutional amendment in 1998 named Kim Il Sung as the eternal president and abolished the position.

 Election

 The 1972 Constitution stated that the president was elected by the Supreme People's Assembly for a term of four years.
 A constitutional amendment in 1992 increased the president's term to five years which coincides with the term of the Supreme People's Assembly.

 The constitution did not set a limit on how many times the president may be re-elected, nor did it define a line of succession, or even who would be acting president if the President is unavailable or the office of President is vacant.